CDs vs. share certificates: What’s the difference?

 Share certificates, sometimes referred to as credit union CDs, are largely the same as CDs, except they’re offered by credit unions.
 The earnings on share certificates are called dividends.
 Because credit unions are not-for-profit, their profits are distributed among members — who are, by nature, shareholders in the credit union — in the form of dividends.
 Dividends function the same as yields on CDs, although some credit unions may offer higher rates or lower fees as a result of sharing profits.

-Like CDs, share certificates come in a variety of term lengths, and they generally cannot be liquidated without a penalty until the end of the term.
+Like CDs, share certificates come in a variety of term lengths, and they generally can’t be liquidated without a penalty until the end of the term.
 Federally insured credit unions are backed by the NCUA rather than the FDIC, but NCUA insurance still guarantees that up to $250,000 per depositor, per ownership category, per institution, are covered.

 CDs | Share certificates |